 For a very short time, i worked unofficially for a government office where my tasks were varied–from writing and drafting resolutions and ordinances to video editing/production.

-I don’t know how long i would stay in the job while still waiting to find my permanent post in my niche.
+At first, I didn’t know how long i would stay in the job while still waiting to find my permanent post in my niche.

 15th CAMMA Finalist

-This blog site is a finalist to the 15th Cebu Archdiocesan Mass Media Awards on Sunday/August 28, 2011 at the SM Cinema 1.
+This blog site is a finalist to the 15th Cebu Archdiocesan Mass Media Awards on Sunday/August 28, 2011 at the SM Cinema 1 and later won the Personal Blog category in 2013.

 I took the certification test by oDesk and successfully got a “Certified Windows XP Expert” certification on September 30, 2011.
 I also earned two other certifications from oDesk: Certified Translation Translator and Certified Advertising Skills Consultant.